nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * `find Chocolate` followed by `delete 1` deletes the first item in the result of the `find` command.
 * `list Room 2` followed by `delete 3` deletes the third item in the recorded list of items in Room 2.

+### Reminding user of expiring items: `reminder`

+Shows items that are expiring soon.

+Format: `reminder numOfDays`

+* `reminder 7` will give you a list containing all items that are expiring in 7 days.
+*  Items without expiry date will not be shown.*
+*  The numOfDays **must be a positive integer** 1, 2, 3, …​

+Examples:
+* Given today is 2020-03-10, and the inventory has 2 items: chocolate with expiry date of 2020-03-16 and banana with expiry date of 2020-03-19.
+    * `reminder 7` returns chocolate with expiry date of 2020-03-16 only.
+    * `reminder 10` returns both chocolate with expiry date of 2020-03-16 and banana with expiry date of 2020-03-19.

 ### Clearing all entries : `clear`

 Clears all entries from the location book.